iskwipi/Point/README.md

 define print(object: Any): Any;
 define print(object: [Any]): [Any];
 define display(object: [Any], formatting: String): [Any];
-define concatenate(left: String, right: Any): String;
+define concatenate(left: String, right: String): String;

 ~> array handling helper functions
 ~> note: arrays must only contain one type